-Objective 2 Improvement of reimbursement process Expected results Reimbursement process is organised through AGM tool through AGM tool Indicators Latest result Target Year 2023 Means and frequency of verification Reimbursement of the expenses of participants in the BEREC meetings and events listed above in compliance with the applicable BEREC Office rules and within the deadlines envisaged in the BEREC Office Financial Regulation 2021: 141 2023 >600 46 experts Monthly reports, CIAR, CAAR
+Improvement of r eimbursement pro cess Reimbursement pr Reimbursement process is organised through AGM tool Latest result Target Year 2023 Means and frequency of verification 2021: 141 2023 >600 46 experts Monthly reports, CIAR, CAAR Main outputs Reimbursement pr Latest result Target Year 2023 2021: 141 2023 > 600 46

 - 1. Organisation of meetings; - 2.
-Online registration of participants for the meetings; - Organisation of provision through the AGM tool of travel, subsistence and other expenses incurred in the course of journey made by experts invited to the BEREC WG and other BEREC and BEREC Office meetings and events; - 4.
+Online registration of participants for the meetings; - 3.
+Organisation of provision through the AGM tool of travel, subsistence and other expenses incurred in the course of journey made by experts invited to the BEREC WG and other BEREC and BEREC Office meetings and events; - 4.
 Provision of training and support to BEREC experts regarding the tool.